The Great IoT Programming Language Cage Match - Lua vs Python

 The Executive Summary: What This Means for Your P&L

 Let’s cut through the technical fluff and talk business impact, because at the end of the day, your investors don’t care about elegant code – they care about elegant returns.
+Choosing between Lua and Python for your IoT project isn’t just an engineering decision; it’s a strategic one with direct consequences for your Profit & Loss (P&L) statement.

 Real-World Battle Stories